-For this filing season, you can use Free File if your adjusted gross income (AGI) for the 2017 tax year was $66,000 or less.
-That's $2,000 more than the prior tax year's threshold.
+For this filing season, you can use Free File if your adjusted gross income (AGI) for the 2018 tax year was $66,000 or less.
+That's the same earnings limit on Free File eligibility as last tax season.

 The good thing is that you don't have to worry about sorting out a threshold based on your filing status.
 The $66,000 limit applies regardless of whether you're a single, head of household or married taxpayer.

 And if you do exceed that income limit, this is where Fillable Forms (tip #2) comes into play.

 4. Your state return might not be free.